tdongsi/tdongsi.github.io/source/_posts/SQL/2016-03-28-sql-unit-test-runner.markdown

    * As shown in [this](/blog/2016/04/10/sql-unit-incremental-data-update/) and [this](/blog/2016/04/16/sql-unit-extension/), we can add custom JSON for different testing needs.
 1. Send the query to the database, and get the actual output from the database.
 1. Compare actual output with the expected output, raise `AssertionError` if needed.
-   * Note that the Test Runner can either exit immediately upon `AssertionError` or run all test queries and list all `AssertionError`s at the end.
+   * Note that the Test Runner can either exit immediately upon `AssertionError` (hard assertion) or run all test queries and list all `AssertionError`s at the end (soft assertion).

 As shown in the following example, we can add newlines and whitespaces to the test query (i.e., value in "query" clause) for aligning and formatting the query, especially when the query is long and complex.